bharath12b5/mvn-linux/Building-OpenShift-Origin.md

   * Run all tests

       ```
+      cd $GOPATH/src/github.com/openshift/origin/
 	  make test PERMISSIVE_GO=y
       ```

-__Notes:__
+_**Notes:**_
-  1. PERMISSIVE_GO=y argument is used to bypass a check for Go 1.6.
+  _1. PERMISSIVE_GO=y argument is used to bypass a check for Go 1.6._
+  _2. Ensure that you commit all changes back to your git server so that no dirty version remains that may cause error in the `make test` command._
-  2. There is one failing test case regarding HTTPProbeChecker, etc. which we can skip for this version.
-This is believed to be fixed in the newer version of OpenShift.
+  _3. There is one failing test case regarding HTTPProbeChecker, etc. which we can skip for this version.
+This is believed to be fixed in the newer version of OpenShift._
-  3. If in case you require to rerun `make test` command, run `make update` first to update to clean up cache.
+  _4. If in case you require to rerun `make test` command, run `make update` first to update to clean up cache._
-  4. If in case while running `oc cluster up` command, it starts pulling `openshift/origin:v1.3.1`, tag already created `openshift/origin:latest` image with `openshift/origin:v1.3.1`.
+  _5. If in case while running `oc cluster up` command, it starts pulling `openshift/origin:v1.3.2`, tag already created `openshift/origin:latest` image with `openshift/origin:v1.3.2`._

 ## Reference
 https://github.com/openshift/origin